isomerpages/pa-cdcnw/_cohesion/September 2023/Green Bootcamp @ North West.md

       <p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">During the tour of the Tzu Chi Foundation, we had a glimpse of its efforts to raise awareness on environmental protection.</p>

-<p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">A memorable moment that stood out for me on during the tour was the presence of the climate clock because it was a visual reminder that we are racing against time to tackle
+<p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">A memorable moment that stood out for me during the tour was the presence of the climate clock because it was a visual reminder that we are racing against time to tackle
 global warming.</p>

 <p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">When I saw the time left on the clock (6 years and 16 days), I felt really sad because it meant that once the climate clock counts down to zero, the Earth's carbon budget would be used up.
 As humans, we have very little time left to take decisive action to keep global warming under the 1.5°C threshold. </p>

 <p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">In 6 years, many people would still be children, teens and young adults and to live in a world in constant threat of climate change is not a pleasant thought.
-It made me feel very strongly about how each of us can do our part to extend the date in which Earth would run of the carbon budget.
+It made me feel very strongly about how each of us can do our part to extend the date in which Earth would run out of the carbon budget.
 </p>
     </div>